Glossary

 A logical unit of the application code with which the emitted telemetry can be associated.
 It is typically the developer’s choice to decide what denotes a reasonable instrumentation scope.
 The most common approach is to use the instrumentation library as the scope, however other scopes are also common, e.g. a module, a package, or a class can be chosen as the instrumentation scope.

-If the unit of code has a version then the instrumentation scope is defined by the (name,version) pair otherwise the version is omitted and only the name is used.
-The name or (name,version) pair uniquely identify the logical unit of the code that emits the telemetry.
-A typical approach to ensure uniqueness is to use fully qualified name of the emitting code (e.g. fully qualified library name or fully qualified class name).
+The instrumentation scope is defined by the (name,version,schema_url,attributes) tuple where version, schema_url, and attributes are optional.
+This tuple uniquely identifies the logical unit of the code that emits the telemetry.
+A typical approach to ensure uniqueness is to use the fully qualified name of the emitting code (e.g. fully qualified library name or fully qualified class name).

-The instrumentation scope is used to obtain a Tracer or Meter.
+The instrumentation scope is used to obtain a Tracer, Meter, or Logger.

 The instrumentation scope may have zero or more additional attributes that provide additional information about the scope.
 For example for a scope that specifies an instrumentation library an additional attribute may be recorded to denote the URL of the repository URL the library’s source code is stored.
 Since the scope is a build-time concept the attributes of the scope cannot change at runtime.